-In theory it’s three basic things that makes everything so much more fun and relaxed.
+In theory it’s three basic pillars that makes everything so much more fun and relaxed.
 Still, it’s so hard to maintain balance and achieve all three of them at all times.
-At least for me.
-If you’re aware that you “fail” one of them for a while but you have the knowledge, the gear and the mindset for it to fix it later and it’s worth it, sure do it.
+If you’re aware that you “fail” one of them for a while but you have the knowledge, the gear and the mindset to fix it later and it’s worth it, sure do it.
 In that case you know about it and made a choice.
 If it just happened, I would say that you ignored or missed the signs.
 Harsh?
 Absolutely, but true!
-During summer the price its pretty symbolic, but when its colder outside, perhaps far below zero it’s more important as it will affect you much more.
+During summer the price is pretty symbolic, but when it’s colder outside, perhaps far below zero, it’s more important as it will affect you much more.

 Warm.
 What is warm?
 In general, for you and for the group?
 If you’re cold and hungry are the others the same?
-Normalise that all will get cold, hungry and wet sometime during the trip.
-It’s true!
-Accept help when given and give when needed.
-Don’t think more about it than this.
-Don’t apply blame, guilt or say things like “you should be better prepared”.
+Normalise that all will get cold, hungry and wet at some point during the trip.
+Accept help when given and give when needed and don’t think more about it than this.

 Tired, wet and happy you’ve done it.
-Reaching the goal three hours earlier than expected, or arriving a little late still doing good in all three.
+Reaching the destination a little earlier than expected, or arriving a little late still doing good in all three.
 What is the price and what is the difference between the two?
-The last day most people just finish, why is that?
+The last day most people just finish, how come?
 Being out in the element for a week, longing home for the loved ones, for a bed, sure!
 But is it more to it?

-Like everything else it’s never 100% and it will never be.
-Aim for a little less, do your best but think progress, not perfection.
-Every time you go out you will learn things and feel things if you listen.
+Like everything else it’s never perfect and it will never be.
+Aim for a little less, always do your best but think progress, not perfection.
+Every time you expose yourself you will learn things and feel things if you listen.

 It feels good to be dry

 Are you wet because of sweat, because you did the dishes, or walked in wet grass doing the evening routine?
 Could you do it differently?
 Does it really matter?
 Today perhaps, but next time?
-For me it’s important not to talk about right or wrong.
-What you feel is better.
-It just is… Nothing more.
-Accept or change, nothing more!
+For me it’s important not to talk about right or wrong but rather about what you feel.

-Read, try, explore, be inspired but do the things that works for you.
-In time it will change.
-Everything does.
+Read, practice, explore, be inspired by others but do the things that works for you.
+With time it will change, everything does.
 Be humble.
-Treasure feelings!
-Act accordingly.
-For sure hard from time to time.
+Treasure feelings and act accordingly.

-Thinking about the commercial with the peanut bar.
-If you’re not wet, if you’re not cold but still turning into a diva.
-Simply eat.
+If you’re not wet, if you’re not cold but still turning into a diva or stumble as you walk, simply eat.
 Don’t look for the perfect place up a head.
 Eat now and eat at the perfect hilltop you’ve seen at a distance.
-Live a little.
-Too often we get there to see another great hill or field up ahead and we go for that one and so on.
+Don’t roughing it.
+Too often we get there to see another great hill or field up ahead and we go for that one instead and so on.
 It often continues for a while and then we’re also risking to get injured because we’re low on fuel.
-Not taking it all in.
-In the end we dreamed of this adventure, planned for it and now you’re there, doing it but not taking it all it.
+In the end we dreamed about this adventure, planned for it and now we there, doing it but not taking it all it.
 Roughing it, and to what cost?